tharukanandasiri/AR_SolarSystem/README.md

 If you run into conflicts while rebasing, resolve them as usual (`git add <files>` then `git rebase --continue`).
 If you're unsure, keep the backup branch and ask for help — I can prepare tailored steps for your exact local state.

 ---

-If you'd like, I can also add a short CONTRIBUTING.md describing this workflow for future contributors.